 |

-Omni Divers Underwater Services, L.L.C. incorporated May 1984 We are in our 16th year on the internet.
-This is the number of interested folk who have visited this site since web site inception, June 21, 1996. |
+Omni Divers Underwater Services, L.L.C. incorporated May 1984 We are in our 28th year on the internet.
+Web site inception, June 21, 1996.

 For more information on training and classes offered by

-Omni Divers Underwater Services, L.L.C., e-mail us at omnidive@gmail.com
+Omni Divers Underwater Services, L.L.C., e-mail us at omnidive@gmail.com Current Locations: Gray Court SC, Klamath Falls OR, Boise ID (360) 991-2999

 Omni Divers Underwater Services, L.L.C.

-Omni Divers Underwater Services - - - - ODUS - Omni Divers - Omni Travel Adventures This page was last updated on Sat Aug 27, 2011 01:54:45 PM - Created by All Rights Reserved PRIVACY ISSUES: We take your privacy very seriously.
+Omni Divers Underwater Services - - - - ODUS - Omni Divers - Omni Travel Adventures This page was last updated on Tue Dec 20, 2022 12:25:38 PM PRIVACY ISSUES: We take your privacy very seriously.
 See our Privacy Policy for details. |